markrobinson85/odoo-devcontainer/README.md

 3. Select one of the Run Configurations for Odoo.

 ![](.images/run_config_interpreter.png)
-3. Where you see <No interpreter>, click on it and select the interpreter you just configured.
+3. If you see <No interpreter>, click on it and select the interpreter you just configured.

 ### Configuring the Database Connection
 The container should have set up a database connection for you automatically, but there is a couple of manual steps